 Accessibility on the web doesn’t just magically happen.
-It must be expected, planned for, built into and demanded from any and all projects you develop, build, use — Users Must Become Their Own Advocates — and love on the internet.
-Just because you can use a something doesn’t necessarily mean everyone can.
+It must be expected, planned for, built into and demanded from any and all projects you develop, build, use and love on the internet.
+Not to put too fine a point on it, access must be abled.

-There is a lack of understanding and a relatively poor sensitivity towards what accessibility really is and everything it actually involves.
-Insuring Digital Inclusiveness means so much more than impaired mobility and ramps for access.
-Or more explicitly, in the context that is the internet, alternative image text and well formed HTML.
-While both (and so much more) are most definitely a part, it’s also a very involved and an extremely intricate practice of accommodating for everything you think you understand about many users needs but, and much more importantly, expecting and learning about that for which you don’t.
+Let’s face facts, there is a lack of understanding and a relatively poor sensitivity towards what web accessibility really is and everything it actually involves.
+Ensuring access is so much more than slapping on a fix after the fact, to hopefully address what is sure to be an incomplete perception concerning any one user’s ability.
+And while alternative image text for images and well formed HTML (and oh, so much more) are most definitely a part, it’s also a very involved and an extremely intricate practice of accommodating for everything you think you understand about many users needs but, much more importantly, expecting and learning about that for which you don’t.

-Impossible, you say?
-I wouldn’t disagree with such an assessment.
-But it’s not about getting it right on your first, your fourth, or even your hundredth attempt.
+Impossible you say?
+I wouldn’t disagree with that assessment.
+But it’s not about getting it right on your first, fourth, or even your hundredth attempt.
 It’s not even about success at all.
 It’s about wanting to understand, continuously improving on that understanding, all while accepting imperfection, and learning from your mistakes.
-The web is a very young medium and making mistakes is how we learn.
+After all the web is still a relatively young medium and making mistakes is precisely how we learn.

-After all, if what one is unable to do continues to be used as a means of defining disability — problems with such a small minded and unfair approach aside — then every single human on the face of this planet is disabled.
+After all, if what one is unable to do continues to be used as a means of defining disability, problems with such a small minded and unfair approach aside, then every single individual on this planet is disabled.
 No one person does, can, or wants to do the exact same thing, the exact same way, as another.
-And any one person expecting any one way is, or should be, the only way to do anything is simply mistaken…
+And any one person expecting any one way is, or should be, the only way to do anything is simply mistaken.